The Colonial Era - Welcome to New France

 Indian war parties as they had done to his father-in-law in Kaskaskia.
 This constituted

 one very brave act being outnumbered 3 to 1, for which

-the King of Spain made him a Don, a great honor.
-You can be sure the Indians thought
+King Charles of Spain decreed Francois Valle a Don, a great honor.
+You can be sure the

 rocks and gravel.